mammothbane/dota_data/README.md

 ## Usage

-Run `match_ids.py` to retrieve match IDs for TI6 from Dotabuff (via web scraping).
-Then `pull_data.py` to retrieve match data from the OpenDota API (stored in the `data` folder, which will be created if necessary). `parse.py` then extracts potentially-interesting features from the data and spits out `ti6.csv`.
+Run `pull_data.py` to retrieve TI6 match data from the OpenDota API (stored in the `data` folder, which will be created if necessary). `parse.py` then extracts potentially-interesting features from the data and spits out `ti6.csv`.